Wacky-Mole/WackysDatabase/README.md

  m_deflectionForce
  m_deflectionForcePerLevel

- m_maxStackSize: how many can you stack in 1 slot
- m_canBeReparied:
- m_destroyBroken: like tourch
- m_dodgeable:
- m_questItem: doesn't really do anything now
- m_teleportable: tele or not
- m_knockback:
- m_useDurability: Durability goes down
- m_useDurabilityDrain: drain on use
- m_durabilityDrain: on equip?
- m_maxDurability: actual dura
- m_durabilityPerLevel:
- m_equipDuration: how long to equip item
- m_skillType: what skill this item belongs to
- m_animationState:
- m_toolTier: what can it break?
- m_maxQuality: how much can you upgrade it
- m_value: if value is >0.
-Then the object becomes salable at Trader. </br>
+    m_maxStackSize (int): The maximum stack size of the item. m_canBeReparied (bool): Indicates whether the item can be repaired. m_destroyBroken (bool): Indicates whether the item gets destroyed when broken. m_dodgeable (bool): Indicates whether the item can be dodged.
+    Attack_status_effect (string): The attack status effect of the item. spawn_on_hit (string): The spawn-on-hit effect of the item. spawn_on_terrain_hit (string): The spawn-on-terrain-hit effect of the item. m_questItem (bool): Indicates whether the item is a quest item. m_teleportable (bool): Indicates whether the item is teleportable. m_backstabbonus (float): The backstab bonus of the item. m_knockback (float): The knockback value of the item. m_useDurability (bool): Indicates whether the item uses durability. m_useDurabilityDrain (float): The durability drain when the item is used. m_durabilityDrain (float): The durability drain of the item. m_maxDurability (float): The maximum durability of the item. m_durabilityPerLevel (float): The durability increase per level of the item. m_equipDuration (float): The equip duration of the item. m_skillType (Skills.SkillType): The skill type of the item. m_animationState (ItemDrop.ItemData.AnimationState): The animation state of the item. m_itemType (ItemDrop.ItemData.ItemType): The item type of the item. m_toolTier (int): The tool tier of the item.
+What can it break. m_maxQuality (int): The maximum quality of the item. m_value (int): The value of the item. if value is >0.
+Then the object becomes salable at Trader.
         The Object Description gets a yellow Valuable notice.
 Just like base game you don't know what object you are selling to Trader.

-damageModifiers: -
+damageModifiers (List<string>): The list of damage modifiers for the item.
 Damage modifiers etc

 The first value is the damage type, the second value is the resistance level.</br>